 For more about how Avvenire optimized their migration with ShareGate, check out the full story here

-Quickly copy teams and their contents to another tenant and map users at the destination, eliminating the need for PowerShell.
+Quickly copy teams (cherry-pick the exact items you want to copy over) and their contents to another tenant and map users at the destination, eliminating the need for PowerShell.

 ShareGate can help you to minimize downtime by easily reorganizing all your teams and channels—whether they are private or public—to match how people collaborate in your organization.